-The National Assembly decided on Wednesday to subject to the housing tax vacant buildings for five years throughout the territory, and to increase this tax 50% if "the duration of vacation is greater than ten years".
+The National Assembly decided on Wednesday to subject buildings that have been vacant for five years across the country to the housing tax, and to increase this tax by 50% if "the period of vacancy is greater than ten years".

-The deputies, who continued on Wednesday the examination of Bill Borloo on the housing, approved by a large majority an amendment of Yves Simon (app.UMP) envisaging this device.
+The deputies, who continued Wednesday the examination of the Borloo bill on housing, approved by a large majority an amendment by Yves Simon (app.UMP) providing for this device.

-According to the author of the adopted amendment, "it is necessary to combat the vacancy of buildings that penalizes the housing capacity and resources of communities" by reintroducing the housing tax at the expense of the owner.
+According to the author of the adopted amendment, "it is necessary to fight against the vacancy of buildings which penalizes the housing capacities and the resources of communities" by reintroducing the housing tax payable by the owner.

-"The 50% mark-up is designed to avoid long vacations that often degrade the environment," said Simon.
+“The 50% increase is intended to avoid excessively long vacations which very often degrade the environment,” said Simon.

 (26 / 01 / 2006)